kubeview-mcp

 • ☸️ Kubernetes Integration: List/get resources, fetch metrics, stream logs and events, execute commands, and tools to diagnose network issues.

-• πŸ“¦ Helm Support: Inspect releases, values, manifests, and history.
+• πŸ“¦ Helm Support (API-first): Inspect releases, values, manifests, and history via Kubernetes API first, with the CLI fallback.

 • πŸ™ Argo Ecosystem: Manage Argo Workflows and Argo CD applications using direct Kubernetes API or CLI.